STAFF & BOARD

 -

-Jennifer is Solana Center's Senior Environmental Educator, who is our lead on all things relating to soil - from growing healthy plants to creating nutrient-rich compost.
+Jennifer is the Senior Environmental Educator on Solana Center's Education team and the lead on all things relating to soil - from growing healthy plants to creating nutrient-rich compost.

-Jennifer Galey is an East Coast native from Pittsburgh, PA.
-She holds a degree in Psychology from St. Mary's of Notre Dame and a Masters in Rehabilitation Counseling from the University of Pittsburgh.
-After moving to Southern California and working as a therapist and teacher, Jennifer became the Infield Farm Coordinator for the San Diego County Fair and a Senior Environmental Educator and Fair Liaison for Solana Center, developing educational exhibits and workshops for backyard farming at the Fair that include composting techniques, organic gardening, beekeeping, water conservation, and waste diversion.
-As our Senior Environmental Educator, Jennifer develops education strategy and presents at schools, community events, and workshops on a variety of topics including composting, recycling, grey water, and organics exchange programs.
+Jennifer is an East Coast native from Pittsburgh, PA and holds a degree in Psychology from St. Mary's of Notre Dame and a Masters in Rehabilitation Counseling from the University of Pittsburgh.
+As Senior Environmental Educator, Jennifer develops education strategy and presents at schools, community events, and workshops on a variety of topics including a variety of composting techniques, organic gardening, water conservation, grey water, recycling, and waste diversion.

 -